Whether it’s in your birth plan from the beginning or is unavoidable due to complications, around one in five women have a caesarean section.

 You might find you live in loungewear in the early months so splashing out on some accessories can brighten up your style and your mood.

 “Accessories are a great way to turn any outfit stylish.
 Look for statement earrings, scarves and headbands to add a touch of style” suggests Lauren.
 Headbands are also perfect for disguising unwashed hair whilst a long-layered teething necklace not only divert away from problem areas but also helps with the nightmare teething days.

-This minimalistic style will go with everything and no one will ever know it isn’t a normal necklace.
+We love this Freya-Black and Marble teething necklace from Mama Knows - This minimalistic style will go with everything and no one will ever know it isn’t a normal necklace.

 “It’s hard to work out what to wear after having had time off with your baby.
 When you’ve had a caesarean, comfort is key” explains founder of Mumala Club Hester Grainger, whose had two sections herself.
 “High waisted trousers work well and a flat panel trouser will be flattering, especially with a shirt tucked in.
 Elasticated midi skirts also look great and are super comfortable, I’d recommend not wearing overly pleated skirts but instead a high waisted one that flows over your scar.”